bexter989/nerdfont-patcher/Readme.md

 This is a hackish wrapper for the NerdFont patcher script.
 I dont know if there is an official way of doing this so...
+Plus it now has multiprocess support to speed up font patching.

 It's dumb, but it works! on Linux! and WSL for windows 10 "¯\\_(ツ)_/¯"